Zylann/godot_voxel/doc/source/generators.md

 Modifiers are generators that affect a limited region of the volume.
 They can stack on top of base generated voxels or other modifiers, and affect the final result.
 This is a workflow that mostly serves if your world has a finite size, and you want to set up specific shapes of the landscape in a non-destructive way from the editor.

 !!! note
     This feature is only implemented with `VoxelLodTerrain` at the moment, and only works to sculpt smooth voxels.
+It is in early stages so it is quite limited.

 Modifiers can be added with nodes as child of the terrain. `VoxelModifierSphere` adds or subtracts a sphere, while `VoxelModifierMesh` adds or subtracts a mesh.
 For the latter, the mesh must be baked into an SDF volume first, using the `VoxelMeshSDF` resource.